 If you would like to donate to our CIC or sponsor a place, workshop or overnight stay please do get in touch and we would be delighted to provide you with more details.

 We have allocated dates according to your occupation i.e military, emergency services or key worker.
 This is because of the different funding streams that have been made available to us.

-Please check the 'Reserve a space' page and make sure you sign up to the correct workshop or overnight stay for your circumstances.
+Please make sure you sign up to the correct workshop or overnight stay for your circumstances.